ryanirl/autodiff/README.md

 AutoDiff works by breaking up larger user defined functions into primitive operators (such as addition, muliplication, etc.) whos derivatives are pre-defined.
-In the forward pass, Autodiff dynamically builds a computation graph of larger user defined function using these primitive operators as nodes of the computation graph.
-Next, the chain rule is applied through a backwards pass of the computation graph to compute the derivative of the larger fucntion w.r.t. some variable.

-Though there are various methods to implement reverse-mode automatic differentiation.
-AutoDiff works via Python's operator overloading capabilities which is by far the simplier and more intuitive of the methods.
+In the forward pass, Autodiff dynamically builds a computation graph of the larger user defined function using these primitive operators as nodes of the computation graph.
+Next, to calculate the respective derivatives w.r.t.  each variable the chain rule is applied during the backwards pass of the computation graph.
+Though there are various techniques for implementing reverse-mode automatic differentiation.
+AutoDiff utilises Python's operator overloading capabilities which is by far the simplier and more intuitive of the methods.
+Autodiff is currently split into 2 levels:

-Autodiff currently works in 2 levels.
-Level 1 is largely complete, minus some small things I will inevitably end up moving around in the future.
-Level 2 is more "deep learning", is very messy, not complete, and is basically a rough draft.

-**Level 1:** is the base functionality of Autodiff, this level defines the Tensor class, supports primitive operators, and includes a decorator that allows users to create custom "primitive" ops on top of Autodiff.
+**Level 1 (L1):** Introduces the base functionality of Autodiff.
+Level 1 defines the Tensor class, supports primitive operators, and includes a decorator that allows users to create custom "primitive" ops on top of Autodiff.

-**L1 Dependencies:** Numpy

-**Level 2:** is essentially everything inside of the NN folder.
-Level 2 adds on top of Autodiff by using the "register" decorator defined in Level 1 Autodiff to define additional "primitive" (would it be primitive?) operators such as certain loss functions, activation functions, and more.
-Level 2 is very much so a work in progress.
+**Level 2 (L2):** Everything inside of the NN folder.
+Level 2 adds on top of Autodiff using the "register" decorator defined in Level 1.
+Level 2 introduces various loss functions, activation functions, and more.

-**L2 Dependencies:** Numpy, Cython (for convolutions)
+**Dependencies:** NumPy.

 ---